 Being flexible in thought, feeling, and action should be one of the most worn out tools in your toolbox – when it comes to parenting.

-I remember my son’s first grade teacher telling me; “I’ll make you a deal, you believe half of what he comes home and tells you about me, and I’ll believe half of what he comes to school and tells me about you.”
-I laughed at the time but then found that kids process their little world much differently than we do as adults however, we are HUGE to them – we are their world.
-Our kid’s hang on our every word and feel any and all the vibrations of our emotions.
+I remember my son’s first-grade teacher telling me; “I’ll make you a deal, you believe half of what he comes home and tells you about me, and I’ll believe half of what he comes to school and tells me about you.”
+I laughed at the time but then found that kids process their little world much differently than we do as adults, however, we are HUGE to them – we are their world.
+Our kids hang on our every word and feel any and all the vibrations of our emotions.

-So if you are constantly blaming others for why your life isn’t going as planned; if you’re always judging other’s simply to sooth your own lack of uncertainty; if you’re making one excuse after another for any and all things that you can’t do; then how can you expect anything different from them?
+So if you are constantly blaming others for why your life isn’t going as planned; if you’re always judging other’s simply to soothe your own lack of uncertainty; if you’re making one excuse after another for any and all things that you can’t do; then how can you expect anything different from them?
 You can’t.

 They will take these, “Mind viruses” with them to school and then again out into the world as adults replicating this behavior to their children.
-This is where it gets confusing for them because we’re telling them one thing; then showing them another by expample.
+This is where it gets confusing for them because we’re telling them one thing; then showing them another by example.

 The best advice that I can give ANY parent that is struggling is, “Put your oxygen mask on first”.
 Recognize where your frustrations lye and then make yourself aware of that behavior, ask yourself, “Would I want my kid to act this way?”
-Your children will hypnotically follow your lead – children are not only incredibly resilient, they adapt quickly.
+Your children will hypnotically follow your lead – children are not only incredibly resilient, but they also adapt quickly.

 Children are like a liver or a lung.
 They will repair their thoughts and never look back if you stop filtering toxins into them soon enough.
 My point is, when at first you don’t succeed, try, try again.
 And no matter what, we are all going to find something to blame our parents for as an adult.
 Don’t think that you’re going to be the exception to the rule.